SatanshuMishra/discussIt/README.md

 **Prerequisites:**

 - Download & Install [Docker Desktop](https://www.docker.com/).
-- At least 1.59 GB's of space locally in addition to the space required by Docker.
+- At least 1.59 GB of space locally in addition to the space required by Docker.
 - Stable Internet Connection

 Follow the following steps to run our website locally: